kengz/SLM-Lab/README.md

 ## Contributing

+SLM Lab is an MIT-licensed open source project.
+Contributions are very much welcome, no matter if it's a quick bug-fix or new feature addition.

+If you have an idea for a new algorithm, environment support, analytics, benchmarking, or new experiment design, let us know.

-If you're interested in using the lab for research, teaching or applications, please contact the [authors](https://twitter.com/kengzwl).
+If you're interested in using the lab for **research, teaching or applications**, please contact the [authors](https://twitter.com/kengzwl).